michaelthielemans/Second-Brain/IoT/Theory/Orange Pi 3.md

+#IoT
 ## Orange PI software- [[Orange pi packages]]

+Max current on a GPIO is 15mA !!!!

 ### Enable the hardware PWM on the orange PI
 Note: for this you need also a special library in your code..